 It appears there are many different variables at work here.
 Wild caught shrimp from some parts of the world are probably not great for us, due to lax enforcements of heath regulations, or maybe the absence of regulations to start with.
 And some farming operations are not great either, because they wipe out native habitats to work large scale shrimp farms, and that can have a pretty nasty impact both on the local environment and what toxins and chemicals might be contained in the shrimp as a product of the farming practices.

 So what decisions have I made in regards to shrimp?
 I’m ok both with farmed shrimp from the US, hoping that our regulations here are better and tighter than those abroad.
 And I also like wild caught shrimp from the West Coast of the US and Canada.
-But I have to admit that sometimes there’s just too much information and it’s all too confusing, so I buy whatever looks good to me, and cross my fingers!
+But I have to admit that sometimes my brain is simply too small and I get confused by the options in the store, so I buy whatever looks good to me, and cross my fingers!

 2 lbs shrimp